-\ Treatment practices can be oversized to provide additional runoff reduction (RRv); however, they can only be oversized to provide up to 100% of the RRv.
+Treatment practices can be oversized to provide additional runoff reduction (RRv); however, they can only be oversized to provide up to 100% of the RRv.
 No additional credit can be taken for RRv for practices that provide greater than 100% RRv.
-The infiltration practices have been sized to infiltrate the 1-year storm.
+The underground infiltration practice has been sized to infiltrate the 1-year storm.
+It is noted that the underground infiltration practice has been oversized to completely infiltrate a 3.5" storm which is between a 2-year and 5-year storm.
+Therefore, the underground infiltration practice will provide at least 7,535 cf of runoff reduction volume.